 The basis of this research project therefore will hinge on these apparent gaps, with a view to first understanding the effect corporate governance has on the ownership structures of firms.
 The need for a study of this kind is even more important in an environment like Kenya, which is characterized by growing calls for effective corporate governance and appropriate ownership structures.
 It will have some implication on the ongoing privatization programme that the government of Kenya is currently undertaking.
-Further, it will investigate whether the fear of expropriation by minority investors will lead to change in ownership structure affected by corporate governance?
+Further, it will investigate whether the fear of expropriation by minority investors will lead to change in ownership structures.
+The study attempts to answer the following questions: Is the ownership structure affected by corporate governance?
 Are the Kenyan financial decision makers sensitive to the influence of block holder owners while making capital structure decisions?